cncf/landscape/README.md

 If you think your company or project should be included, please open a pull request to add it to [landscape.yml](landscape.yml).
 For the logo, you can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.

 Netlify will generate a staging server for you to preview your updates.
-Please check that the logo and information appears correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.
+Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.

 ## Logos